x811zou/BEASTIE/README.md

 #### step1: Extract Heterozygous sites from gencode reference on VCF file.
 * Extract heterozygous sites from gencode reference for samtools mpileup (We provide pre-split gencode v19 for all 22 chromosome in reference folder, users are free to use their version of gencode reference and use vcftools tools to split it).
 * Parse pileup read counts by our faster version python script originally adopted from [ASEreadCounter](https://github.com/gimelbrantlab/ASEReadCounter_star).
 * Thinning reads by read length.
-One read only count once.
+One read only counts once.
 * Annotate AF and LD for bi-allelic het SNPs pairs
 ```
 docker run -v `pwd`:`pwd` -v $working_dir:/mnt xuezou/beastie \